carharDBG/course_intro_to_ml/README.md

 # Introduction to Machine Learning
 ## General Info

+This course aims for anyone interested in Machine Learning and will cover a basic introduction to the subject.
+You will learn how to model data and do predictions.
+You will learn about the two different kinds of machine
+learning: supervised and unsupervised learning and how to apply them.
+We will teach how to distinguish classification and regression problems and the methods used address them.

+After creating your first models you will learn how to evaluate models and how to improve their performance.
+The core technologies we are using are: Python, Jupyter notebooks and scikit-learn.
+We will provide you with Jupyter notebooks for each of the six units, which will cover the theoretical background as well as executable code.
+Therefore, you will not need to write full scripts by yourself but instead modify and execute sniplets of code.

+We will also give a brief introduction into Neural Networks and text analysis using natural language processing and how NLP is used for building chatbots.

+We try to use sample data sets from the domain of financial markets if possible.

+## more ...
 Please have a look at the technologies we are going to use in this course:
 [technologies](md/technologies.md)